Skip Navigation

 Businesses used to rely heavily on antivirus software to protect against cyber threats.
 While antivirus technology can defend against known threats using signature-based detection, it falls short when faced with new, unknown threats.
 That's where EDR solutions come in.

 EDR tools have outpaced their antivirus predecessors thanks to heuristic analysis, a method that does not solely rely on signature-based detection.
-Instead, it analyzes behavior patterns to better detect threat actors early in their attack and quarantine threats before they can do too much damage.
+Instead, it analyzes behavior patterns to detect threat actors earlier in their attack and quarantine threats before they can do too much damage.
 For instance, an EDR tool might flag repeated failed login attempts or sudden, unusual data transfers as indicators of a potential cybersecurity incident.

 EDR solutions enable quicker, more accurate threat detection, reducing the possible impact on business operations.
 They can provide visibility into stealthy threats that slip by antivirus defenses.
 EDR tools look at what processes and applications are doing rather than just matching signatures.
 This heuristic monitoring represents a step forward for endpoint security.